iakaanb/iakaanb/README.md

 👋 Hi, I’m Naakai.
 🎮 I’m interested in everything from game development to healthcare technology.
 I’m eager to expand my knowledge and explore new ideas.
 🌿 I’m currently learning how to animate and bring animations to life in my code.
 💚 I’m looking to collaborate on projects that blend gaming with healthcare solutions, like educational games or wellness apps.

+### Technologies & Tools

 <div align="center">
 	<code><img width="40" src="https://user-images.githubusercontent.com/25181517/192108372-f71d70ac-7ae6-4c0d-8395-51d8870c2ef0.png" alt="Git" title="Git"/></code>